HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuredrapiIdP.md

 --8<-- "keepmngtURLcaution1.md"

+For more information, see [Domino REST API task](../../references/usingdominorestapi/restapitask.md) and [ports](../../howto/production/prodports.md)

 ## About this task

 Domino REST API implements an OAuth2 provider.
 The following is a guide for setting up and configuring Domino REST API's OAuth2 provider.